 Paula Morris (Ngati Wai) is a novelist and short story writer from New Zealand.

-Paula’s short stories have been widely published and radio versions have been broadcast in both New Zealand and the US.
+Paula’s short stories have been widely published in journals, magazines and anthologies.
+Radio versions have been broadcast in both New Zealand and the US.
 Her first short story collection, FORBIDDEN CITIES (2008), was a regional finalist in the 2009 Commonwealth Prize.
 She’s also the editor of THE PENGUIN BOOK OF CONTEMPORARY NEW ZEALAND SHORT STORIES (2008).

 Paula writes book reviews and arts features for a number of publications.
 She holds degrees from universities in New Zealand, the U.K. and the US, including a DPhil from the University of York and an MFA from the Iowa Writers’ Workshop.
 For ten years, she worked in London and New York, first as a publicist and marketing executive in the record business, and later as a branding consultant and advertising copywriter.
 Since 2003 she’s taught creative writing at universities – most recently Tulane University in New Orleans, and the University of Stirling in Scotland.
 She is currently Fiction Writer-in-Residence at the University of Sheffield in England.